Personality and Temperament

 If you want to engage your cat and boost their activity, interactive toys such as laser pointers and teasers are ideal for the job.

-The Burmese is generally healthy, however there are some health issues that can affect some members of the breed.
+The Burmese is generally healthy, however some health issues can affect some members of the breed.

-A small percentage of Burmese are born with cranial deformities.
+A small percentage of Burmese are born with cranial deformities (congenital frontonasal dysplasia), a condition known as Burmese head defect.
 Others suffer from glaucoma and some are prone to urinary tract disease and kidney stones.
-Burmese cats are also prone to feline hyperaesthesia syndrome.
+Burmese cats are also prone to feline hyperaesthesia syndrome (also called twitchy cat disease).

-Dr. Thompson also noted that the cat had darker brown points that accentuated her sable coat, and curious to see what offspring would look like, he bred her to a seal point Siamese.
+Dr. Thompson also noted that the cat had darker brown points that accentuated her sable coat.
+Curious to see what offspring would look like, he bred her to a Siamese cat.
 The breeding produced a litter of kittens that included some with the appearance of Siamese cats and others that looked like their mother.

 Dr. Thompson then mated Wong Mau to one of her brown kittens.
 This time, the litter contained three different kitten types: Some looked like Siamese cats, some resembled their mother, and some were dark brown with no points.
 The sable colored cats without points were ultimately used to create the foundation of the Burmese breed.